khattab-dev/Valorant-Guide/README.md

 - Utilizes a single activity architecture for improved performance.
 - Implements ViewModel to manage UI-related data in a lifecycle-conscious manner.

-## Installation
-1. Clone the repository: `git clone https://github.com/your-username/valorant-guide.git`
-2. Open the project in Android Studio.
-3. Build and run the app on an emulator or physical device.

 ## Acknowledgements
 - [Jetpack Compose](https://developer.android.com/jetpack/compose) for building the user interface.
 - [Hilt](https://developer.android.com/training/dependency-injection/hilt-android) for dependency injection.